 There are two types of alternatives to the e-Pro Live: one is a pure electronic kit from Roland or Yamaha, etc., while the other is a converted kit from Jobeky or Diamond.

-Price-wise, the e-Pro Live is comparable to a Roland TD-25KV.
+Price-wise, the e-Pro Live is comparable to the Roland TD-25KV.
 The TD-25 module only has 18 kits and 233 instrument sounds compared to the Pearl’s 100 kits and 1000 sounds.
 The Roland TD-11 is cheaper and has 50 kits and 190 sounds but these are shorter, lower quality samples.
 I haven’t listened to the Pearl and the Roland side by side to do a proper comparison, but here is my full review of the Roland TD-11.

 The Pearl e-Pro also has MIDI in and out whereas the Roland’s only have MIDI out.